Skip to main content

 Blog

-Edge AI Inference: Goldmine of Compute, or Management Black Hole?
+Edge AI Inference: A Goldmine of Compute, or a Management Black Hole?

-As AI evolves from chatbots to agents, compute demands have grown 100x.
+As AI shifts from chat to agents, compute demand has grown 100-fold.
 But the real challenge with edge devices isn't affordability—it's usability.
-The TCO trap is devouring their potential value.
+The TCO trap is consuming their potential value.

 4 min read